lpmi-13/k8s-manifest-dojo/README.md

-# K3s Dojo
+# K8s Dojo

+Learning to read and configure kubernetes manifests is an important foundational skill, and so this project will help you get some practice with that.
+I wanted more practice myself, so I built this to give myself a place to troubleshoot potential typos in the yaml.

-This is a k3s cluster with configuration to present several common scenarios to debug:
+You'll be presented with a k3s cluster with configuration to present several common scenarios to debug:

+- misconfigured deployment
-- DNS issues
+- misconfigured ports
-- Liveness/Readiness probe issues
+- misconfigured service accounts
-- ResourceLimit issues
+- misconfigured namespaces
+- misconfigured volume constraints
+- misconfigured resource requests and/or limits
-- RBAC access to secrets issues
+- misconfigured database access
+- misconfigured health checks
+- misconfigured network policies

-The actual problem will be chosen on startup of the applications, and you'll see there's an issue by querying pod status or looking in logs.
+The actual problem will be chosen on startup of the applications, and you'll see there's an issue by querying pod status or looking in container logs.
+There's also a grafana pod with a few dashboards that might also be helpful.

-We may get to the point where there's an actual application that you can see misbehaving, but in this PoC, I think we'll assume there's no production traffic and all the issues will present themselves in the absence of actual load on the system.
+> NOTE: All of the issues will be with the yaml manifests in the `manifests/application` directory.
+You won't need to change any application code to fix them.

 ## Architecture